Skip to content

 2. Shortest Path

 The Shortest Path feature helps you identify the most direct connection between two entities in the Knowledge Graph.
-In graph theory, a shortest path represents the route between two nodes that minimizes the total distance (or number of connecting steps).
+In graph theory, a shortest path problem is the problem of finding a path between two nodes in a graph such that the sum of the weights of its constituent edges is minimized.

 Within the Polly KG Explorer, this feature is powered by Neo4j’s native shortest path algorithms.